 We’ve all been there before.
-You’re lovingly stroking your cat, admiring their infinite beauty, when all of a sudden those claws come out and they react by way of razor-sharp fangs.
-But have you ever wondered why does your cat bite you when you pet them?
+You’re lovingly stroking your cat, admiring their infinite beauty, when suddenly, those claws come out, and they react by way of razor-sharp fangs.
+But have you ever wondered why your cat bites you when you pet them?
 I’ve got the prime possibilities for you below.

 Everything is on their terms, duh!

-Carefully watch your cat as you are petting them to assure that you are not causing them to become overstimulated.
+Carefully watch your cat as you pet them to ensure that you are not causing them to become overstimulated.
 Cats are highly sensitive beings and remain on full alert at all times.
-When you are petting your cat, this should be something that relaxes them and does not stress them out.
+When petting your cat, this should be something that relaxes them and does not stress them out.

 Love bites, literally